 Mozilla’s Server Side TLS Guide

-If you’re looking for more in-depth technical recommendations, one place you can turn to is Mozilla’s Server Side TLS guide.
+If you’re looking for more in-depth technical recommendations, one place you can turn to is Mozilla’s Server Side TLS guide, which makes a great addition to the SSL tools provided above.
 This document gives several cipher suite recommendations with different trade-offs of security versus interoperability, but also many configuration examples for popular server applications.

 Applied Crypto Hardening from Better Crypto